Hard Water Film in Florida Homes: How to Keep Showers, Fixtures, and Glass Looking Clear (Without Harsh Scrubbing)

 Why do streaks return on mirrors and fixtures?

-The easiest prevention is the 60-second after-shower habit: run the exhaust fan and squeegee glass where water pools.
-This removes standing water before minerals can deposit.
+The 60-second after-shower habit.
+Run the exhaust fan and squeegee glass where water pools.
+This removes standing water before minerals can deposit, and it costs almost no time per day.

 Keep bathrooms clear, calm, and maintained.
-Let our team handle the hard water reset so your bathroom stays polished.
+Our team handles the hard water reset so your bathroom stays polished week after week.

 Book Now